csoma/Cpp-SpeedTest/README.md

 ### ngnix module

 Since NGINX doesn't have a shared module system, it will have to be recompiled every time we want to run the module.
-Also it ties to app to ngnix.
+Also it ties the app to ngnix.

 ### CPoll CPP